Urban animal life

 This western yellow-legged gull has just killed a domestic pigeon and is now eating it on a roof top.
 It shows a threatening attitude towards an intruding hooded crow (Corvus corone ssp. cornix), which is very interested in the kill.
 (Photo copyright © by Kaj Halberg)

 Previously, the Vega gull was treated as a subspecies of the herring gull, but is today regarded as a separate species.
 It is distributed in north-eastern Siberia, from the Lena River eastwards to the Bering Sea.

-Vega gulls, resting on the roof of a shed in Anadyr Airport City, Chukotka Peninsula.
-Note the different eye colour of the birds, a common trait in this species.
-(Photo copyright © by Kaj Halberg)
+Vega gulls, Anadyr Airport City, Chukotka Peninsula.
+Note the different eye colour of the birds on the roof, a common trait in this species.
+(Photos copyright © by Kaj Halberg)